-The Finnish doctrine behind corporate criminal liability is not clear.17 The acts or omissions of the individual offender, under certain conditions, are attributed to the legal person not as acts of the legal person but as acts of the individual for the company (PC 9:3).
+The Finnish doctrine behind corporate criminal liability is not clear.
+The acts or omissions of the individual offender, under certain conditions, are attributed to the legal person not as acts of the legal person but as acts of the individual for the company (PC 9:3).
 A crucial precondition is that a person who is part of the corporation's statutory organ or other management or who exercises actual decision-making authority therein was an accomplice in the offence or allowed the commission of the offence, or alternatively that the care and diligence necessary for the prevention of the offence was not observed in the operations of the corporation (PC 9:2).
-This precondition refers to the blameworthy organizational conduct (fault) of the corporate fine based on anonymous culpa.
+This precondition refers to the blameworthy organizational conduct (fault) of the corporation.
+In case of the last-mentioned alternative it is possible to impose a corporate fine based on anonymous culpa.